Erev Rav: Art. Culture. Society

 performances and artist talks.

 The director of the Museum of Underground Prisoners in Jerusalem has censored works from exhibitions on view at the museum as part of the Jerusalem Biennale for Contemporary Jewish Art.
 Amsterdam-based artist Maarten van der Heijden’s Shoah art is among the censored works.
-David Sperber writes about her work
+David Sperber writes about his work

 Eylon’s feminist critique precedents were in the first wave of the American feminist movement.
 Feminist leaders (who happened to be Christian) not only demanded social and legal changes but understood the power of the biblical tradition and Church status and thus worked for a radical change in consciousness.
 By, David Sperber